-- Your filing status is married filing jointly and your spouse cannot be claimed as a dependent on another person's return. - You were married at the end of 2022, your filing status is married filing separately, and both of the following apply. - Your spouse had no income and is not filing a return. - b.
-Your spouse cannot be claimed as a dependent on another person's return.
+- Your filing status is married filing jointly and your spouse cannot be claimed as a dependent on another person's return. - 2.
+You were married at the end of 2023, your filing status is married filing separately, and both of the following apply. - a.
+Your spouse had no income and is not filing a re- - Your spouse cannot be claimed as a dependent on another person's return.

-If your spouse meets these qualifications, fill in the oval under line 6b.
+If your spouse meets these qualifications, fill in the oval under line 6b and fill in the oval for "Age 65 or over" if your spouse was age 65 or over as of January 1, 2024.

-If you became divorced or legally separated during 2022, you cannot take an exemption for your former spouse.
+If you became divorced or legally separated during 2023, you cannot take an exemption for your former spouse.